 Windows 8 OS Advisory for UH Administrative Applications Users: ITS is currently recommending that users of UH administrative applications continue to use Windows 7, as many UH applications have not been certified by the software vendor or thoroughly tested for Windows 8 compatibility.
 New PC systems purchased should be Windows 8 ready, but should be initially configured for use with Windows 7.

-If newly purchased UH computers are preinstalled with Windows 8 (without the option for Windows 7), one alternative is to purchase Windows 8 Home Premium from the vendor and then purchase the MS Windows 8 Professional Upgrade License (with or without Software Assurance [SA]).
-[Note: Computers purchased with Windows 8 Professional have the option of purchasing SA ONLY within 90 days from the computer purchase date.]
-The Windows 8 Professional Upgrade and/or SA license allows you to downgrade the OS to use Windows 7 Professional.
-When you are ready to convert to the Windows 8 OS, or when all the applications you use in your work are certified to function correctly with Windows 8, you will have the option to use your Windows 8 license to install Windows 8 Professional or Windows 8 Enterprise (only if SA is purchased).
+If newly purchased UH computers are preinstalled with Windows 8 (without the option for Windows 7), one alternative is to purchase Windows 8 from the vendor and then purchase the MS Windows 8 Pro Upgrade License (with or without Software Assurance [SA]).
+The Windows 8 Pro Upgrade and/or SA license allows you to downgrade the OS to use Windows 7 Professional.
+When you are ready to convert to the Windows 8 OS, or when all the applications you use in your work are certified to function correctly with Windows 8, you will have the option to use your Windows 8 license to install Windows 8 Pro or Windows 8 Enterprise (only if SA is purchased).
+[Note: Computers purchased with Windows 8 Pro have the option of purchasing SA ONLY within 90 days from the computer purchase date.]